gustafn/docker-ns/openacs/README.md

 | Logs | `/var/www/openacs/log` |
 | Managed TLS certificates | `/var/lib/naviserver/certificates` |
 | Secrets | `/run/secrets` |

+For stateful components (logs, certificates, secrets, data), the container distinguishes between:

+* **optional internal storage**, provided via named Docker volumes (default)
+* **externally managed paths**, provided explicitly by the user via bind mounts

+If no external path is specified, the container uses a named volume and assumes that it owns the lifecycle of the data stored there (including permissions and future automated management).

+If an external path is provided (e.g. `certificatesdir`, `logdir`, `secretsdir`), the container assumes that the user manages this data and disables any implicit assumptions about creation, renewal, or cleanup.

 External directories are always mounted to these locations.
 Host paths never appear in OpenACS or NaviServer configuration files.